AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/User_Activities/Usage/content.rst

    install the tool in the Operational Environment.

 #. **Check correct usage of the tool .** For the tool results to be used in a
-   certification context, the interface used must comply with the tool qualified interface presented in this document.
+   certification context, users must comply with the interface presented in the :ref:`qualified-interface` section of this document.